 Large, top quality fruit; high scoring in taste tests; perhaps the tastiest Asian pear.
 Juicy, very sweet, flavorful, refreshing, low acid.
 Brownish orange skin, russet type.
-Blooms late, ripens early to mid Aug.
-450 hrs.
-Pollinated by Shinko, Chojuro, Bartlett or 20th Century.
+Blooms late, ripens early to mid August.
+Zones 5 to 10.
+3-400 hours.
+Pollenized by Shinko, Chojuro, Bartlett or 20th Century.
 Available on OHxF 333.

 Medium sized, juicy, sweet, crisp Asian pear with smooth, greenish yellow skin.
 Superb fresh eating, one of the best.
 Easy to grow.
 High yields, keeps well.
 Blooms late.
 Ripens mid August.
 Resistant to fireblight.
-450 hrs.
-Partly self-fruitful or pollinated by Ishiiwase, 20th Century or other.
-Available on Betula.
+Zones 5 to 9.
+450 hours.
+Partly self-fruitful or pollenized by Ishiiwase, 20th Century or other.
+Available on Call.

-Late ripening (Sept./Oct.) and excellent quality.
+Late blooming and late ripening with excellent quality.
 Large, juicy, sweet, crisp, flavorful russet type Asian pear with greenish or golden brown skin.
-Late blooming.
 Variety most resistant to fireblight.
 Bears very young and then heavily every year; best with thinning.
-Ripens in Sept.; keeps well.
-450 hrs.
-Pollinated by Hosui, Chojuro, Kikusui, Bartlett.
+Ripens in September; keeps well.
+Zones 5 to 9.
+450 hours.
+Pollenized by Hosui, Chojuro, Kikusui, Bartlett.
 Available on OHxF333.

 Juicy, sweet, mild, medium sized Asian pear with smooth, thin, bright yellow skin.
 Easy to grow.
 Keeps well.
 Harvest late July/early August.
-Vigorous, precocious, usually bears in 2nd year; high yields.
-250-300 hrs.
+Vigorous, precocious, usually bears in second year; high yields.
+Zones 5 to 10.
+250-300 hours.
 Self-fruitful.
 Available on OHxF333.